Jordan Mailata: Philadelphia Eagles

-Mailata was selected by the Philadelphia Eagles with the 233rd overall pick in the seventh round of the 2018 NFL Draft.
-Mailata became the second player to be drafted with no American high school or college experience after German Moritz Böhringer, following the path of compatriot Jarryd Hayne, who also converted from rugby league.
-Mailata signed a four-year deal worth USD$2.5 million with a signing bonus of $89,392.
+Mailata was selected by the Philadelphia Eagles with the 233rd overall pick in the seventh round of the 2018 NFL draft.
+He became the second player to be selected with no American high school or college experience (the first being German Moritz Böhringer), following the path of fellow rugby league convert Jarryd Hayne.
+Mailata signed a four-year deal worth $2.5 million with a signing bonus of $89,392.

-Mailata said that the biggest mental hurdle when transitioning from rugby league to the NFL was the extensive playbook.
-He stated that when he first started training camp with the Philadelphia Eagles, he was handed a playbook and that it felt like "a different language."
+Mailata said that the biggest mental hurdle when transitioning from the rugby league to the NFL was the extensive playbook.
+He stated that when he first started training camp with the Eagles, he was handed a playbook and that it felt like "a different language."
 On 1 September 2018, Mailata made the initial 53-man roster for the Eagles.
-On 14 December 2018, Mailata was placed on injured reserve after sustaining a back injury categorised as a stress fracture, which ended his rookie season before appearing in any games.
+On 14 December, Mailata was placed on injured reserve after sustaining a back injury categorised as a stress fracture, which ended his rookie season before appearing in any games.

-After missing the first two games of the 2019 season with a back injury, Mailata was placed on injured reserve again on 21 September 2019.
+After missing the first two games of the 2019 season with a back injury, Mailata spent another season on injured reserve starting 21 September 2019.

 Mailata was placed on the reserve/COVID-19 list by the Eagles on 29 July 2020.
-He was activated from the list on 13 August 2020.
+He was activated from the list on 13 August.
 On 13 September, Mailata made his NFL debut against the Washington Football Team, replacing injured rookie Jack Driscoll in the third quarter.
-Mailata made his first start for the Philadelphia Eagles in week 4 of the 2020 season against the San Francisco 49ers, due to an injury to Jason Peters.
-On 1 November 2020, against the Cowboys, Mailata sustained a concussion from a helmet-to-helmet hit from Jaylon Smith.
-On 2 January 2021, Mailata was deemed unable to play against the Washington Football Team due to the concussion, ending Mailata's season with 15 appearances and 10 starts for the Eagles.
-Mailata ended the 2020 season as a top-15 offensive tackle in the NFL from week 11, as graded by Pro Football Focus.
-Over the course of the 2020 season, Mailata led the Eagles in fewest sacks allowed amongst offensive linemen, allowing just 7.
-Mailata also led Eagles offensive linemen in pass pro snaps with 502, equating to a pass pro snaps per sack score of 71.7, which was third best on the Eagles behind Lane Johnson and Jack Driscoll.
+Mailata made his first start for the Eagles in Week 4 of the 2020 season against the San Francisco 49ers, filling in for injured Jason Peters.
+On 1 November against the Dallas Cowboys, Mailata sustained a concussion in a helmet-to-helmet hit from Jaylon Smith.
+On 2 January 2021, Mailata was deemed unable to play against Washington due to the concussion, ending Mailata's season playing in 15 appearances with 10 starts for the Eagles.
+Mailata ended the 2020 season as a top-15 offensive tackle in the NFL from Week 11, as graded by Pro Football Focus.
+Over the course of the 2020 season, Mailata led the Eagles in fewest sacks allowed amongst offensive linemen (7).
+He also led Eagles' offensive linemen in pass pro snaps with 502, equating to a pass pro snaps per sack score of 71.7, which was third-best on the team behind Lane Johnson and Jack Driscoll.